-We show how GLDD stock compares to 2,000+ US-based stocks, and to peers in the Industrial Services sector and Engineering & Construction industry.
+We show how GLDD stock compares to 2,000+ US-based stocks, and to peers in the Construction sector and Site Preparation Contractors industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Great Lakes Dredge & Dock Corporation (“Great Lakes” or the “Company”) is the largest provider of dredging services in the United States.
 In addition, the Company has a long history of performing significant international projects.
 The Company employs experienced civil, ocean and mechanical engineering staff in its estimating, production and project management functions.
 In its over 130-year history, the Company has never failed to complete a marine project.
 Great Lakes has a disciplined training program for engineers that ensures experienced-based performance as they advance through Company operations.
 The Company’s Incident-and Injury-Free® (IIF®) safety management program is integrated into all aspects of the company’s culture.
 The company’s commitment to the IIF® culture promotes a work environment where employee safety is paramount.
 Great Lakes also owns and operates the largest and most diverse fleet in the U.S. dredging industry, comprised of over 200 specialized vessels.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)